Trends Watcher

 • New York Proposal 1This legislatively-referred initiative would protect abortion rights as part of an expanded Equal Rights Amendment that will appear on the ballot in November.
 Specifically on abortion, the measure protects against discrimination for pregnancy and pregnancy outcomes and would protect against government action that could limit reproductive care.

-• South Dakota Amendment G: Advocacy group Dakotans for Health submitted more than 55,000 signatures for an initiative that would make abortions legal in the first trimester but allow the state to regulate abortion in the second and third trimesters.
+• South Dakota Amendment G: Dakotans for Health is sponsoring an initiative that would make abortions legal in the first trimester but allow the state to regulate abortion in the second and third trimesters.
 Abortion is currently banned at all points of pregnancy in South Dakota, with limited exceptions.

 Direct Democracy Ballot Measure Landscape: 2024 Outlook